Logo

 Running costsRunning costs

-Higher — gas price per kWh typically lower, but efficiency is ~90%Lower long-term — higher electricity cost offset by 300–400% efficiency
+Higher — gas price per kWh typically lower, but efficiency is ~90%Lower long-term — running costs depend on system performance, energy prices, the property and how the system is used

 Carbon emissionsCarbon emissions